port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 The environment is automatically determined based on the branch, where the main branch corresponds to Production.
 :::

+This approach can also be implemented for other CI/CD tools such as Jenkins, GitLab CI, CircleCI, or Azure DevOps.
+Each tool allows you to monitor workflows or pipeline runs and map them into Port as deployment entities, ensuring consistency across multiple platforms.

+By following a similar pattern for other tools, you will be able to capture deployment metadata, dynamically set the deployment status, and represent all your deployment activities in a unified way in Port.

 </TabItem>

 <TabItem value="ci-cd-pipelines" label="CI/CD Pipelines">